 Rachel Brummert | President

 Rachel Brummert is Founder and President of Patient Safety Impact and Community Impact.
 She is a Special Government Employee (SGE) at the U.S. Food and Drug Administration (FDA) and serves a Contributor at Drug Watch and Medshadow Foundation.

 After being medically harmed by a pharmaceutical drug and medical devices, Rachel founded Patient Safety Impact, where she began advocating on behalf of patients who are harmed by pharmaceutical drugs and medical devices, working to effect change.

 Rachel resides in Charlotte, North Carolina with her husband and two dogs.
 She volunteers with the Mecklenburg County Nursing Home Community Advisory Council and Mecklenburg County Community Support Services Domestic Violence Speaker’s Bureau.
 In her spare time, she is a semi professional coffee drinker, an author, a documentary filmmaker, and amateur astronomer.

 Jennifer Tucker | Community Impact Strategic Planning

 Jennifer Tucker is the Director of Strategic Planning and Operations for Community Impact.
 She also writes articles about women’s issues, relationships, and workplace injustices in hopes of making a difference.

-Jennifer is a recording artist, writer, public speaker, and victims’ advocate.
+Jennifer is a model, dancer, actor, recording artist, and public speaker.